bregman-arie/devops-exercises/README.md

 ###### beginner

 * What is the difference between `git pull` and `git pull`?
+* what is 'working tree'? what is 'staging area'?
 * How do you resolve git conflicts?
+* What is the difference between `git reset` and `git reverse`?
+* In what situations are you using `git rebase`?
+* What branching strategies are you familiar with?
+* Explain octopus strategy

 ## Scenarios